fordsfords/blink/README.md

 ## Killing Blink

-If you are running a recent enough version of blink, it creates the file "/tmp/blink.pid" containing the PID of the blink process.
-If this file exists, you can kill blink with:
+Since blink is a serice, you can manually stop it with:

-        sudo kill $(cat /tmp/blink.pid)
+        sudo service blink stop

 ## Random Notes